Unfortunately, most people cannot see the importance of adding extra income streams to their primary job salary.

 If you don’t want to run the risk of finding yourself in unpleasant financial situations it’s imperative you take ownership of your financial standing and you start building different income streams.

-At the beginning it may be really tough; after all, you are not used to doing it.
+In the beginning, it may be really tough; after all, you are not used to doing it.

 You may find yourself working even more than you are used to.